Marie Earle

 Electrical treatments

-Electrolysis to remove superfluous hair, port-wine stains and other birthmarks, enlarged capillaries and assorted skin blemishes were an important source of income in the Liverpool and Manchester salons and this continued to be the case in Paris.
+Electrolysis to remove superfluous hair, port-wine stains and other birthmarks, enlarged capillaries, and assorted skin blemishes were an important source of income in the Liverpool and Manchester salons and this continued to be the case in Paris.

 Marie Earle’s methods are the most advanced scientific and rational on all matters regarding the preservation and enhancement of physical beauty.
 She has perfected a system of Electrolysis for the permanent removal of superflous [sic] hair, birthmarks, scars, moles, redness of the nose and all blemishes of the skin.
 After ten years practical experience and a long (London) hospital training she is in a position to guarantee absolute satisfaction as shown by countless testimonials.

-(Earle, n.d., p.
+(Earle, c.1910, p.
 1)

 See also: Electrolysis